 Bitcoin is the original cryptocurrency, and, twelve years later, still the most popular cryptocurrency, as well as arguably the most straightforward in design.
 You can ask most anyone on the street about crypto, and the first thing they’ll say is, “You mean like Bitcoin?”.
-It’s often the first digital asset a new crypto community member will buy, and it holds the most value by far.
+It’s often the first digital asset a new crypto community member will buy.
 However, the scalability of Bitcoin has been brought into question, mostly because of its limited design, slow transaction speeds, and high energy consumption.
+Also, there's not much you can do with Bitcoin except for holding it, so you may not be getting the most out of your crypto.

 That’s where Ethereum comes in.

-With the Ethereum and Bitcoin blockchains growing larger everyday, it’s only natural to want to combine the two.
+With the Ethereum and Bitcoin blockchains growing larger everyday, it’s only natural to want to combine the benefits of both.
 Ethereum’s smart contract technology, tokenizing capabilities, and upcoming upgrade to Eth2 make it an attractive option for any crypto or DeFi enthusiast.
 Unfortunately, most blockchains are not interoperable.
-We’re building a web of decentralized systems that exist in parallel with one another, unable to meaningfully interact.
+So far, we have a web of decentralized systems that exist in parallel with one another, unable to meaningfully interact.

 To truly make a decentralized system that’s worthwhile, it’s necessary to find ways to bridge these gaps.
 Thanks to projects like RenVM, BitGo, Kyber, PieDAO, and pNetwork, it’s now possible to use your Bitcoin on the Ethereum blockchain through wrapped tokens.

 Wrapped tokens have their value pegged to a specific crypto, such as Bitcoin, so that they keep the same price despite the volatility of the crypto market.
-Some examples include the ERC20 tokens renBTC, wBTC, and BTC++, all of which are available through MEW web’s swap portal.
+Some examples include the ERC20 tokens renBTC, wBTC, and BTC++, all of which are available through MEW swap.

 If you’ve heard of stablecoins, it’s a very similar concept, but linked to another crypto (BTC) instead of fiat currencies.
 Some wrapped tokens are centralized around a custodial wallet or service, while others are doing their best to push the decentralized dream.